electronick1/stairs_doc/source/index.html.md

 <!-- > ![image](images/data_pipeline.png) -->

 The main Stairs focus is data pipelines.
-It's a framework which helps you build and manipulation of data through the data flow graph.
+It's a framework which helps you to build and manipulate data through the data flow graph.

-In the same way you can associate it with MVP framework (like django) but for data pipelines.
+In the same way, you can associate it with MVP framework (like Django) but for data pipelines.
-Different layears of abstractions allows you to build any kind of data flow graph, and easily understand what's going on in your system.
+Different layers of abstractions allow you to build any kind of data flow graph, and easily understand what's going on in your system.